Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 24- Under $10 Homemade Smoker

 Do you want to build a cheap smoker?
-Follow these free plans and you can build a mini smoker for under $10.
+Follow these free plans and you can build a mini smoker for under $10 like this one by instructables.
 This small and inexpensive smoker will get the job done and infuse your meat and fish with just the right amount of smoke,.
 Great size for preparing enough meat for a family meal.

 Great size of a dorm, condo, or apartment.
 Easy to use on a small balcony and easy to store when not in use.